alozano-77/AWS-SAA-C02-Course/README.md

 - Multi-AZ feature is not free tier, extra infrastructure for standby.
   - Generally two times the price.
 - The standby replica cannot be accessed directly unless a fail occurs.
+   - Can't be used for scaling.
+It's an availability improvement not performance one.
 - Failover is highly available, not fault tolerant.
 - Same region only (others AZ in the VPC).
 - Backups are taken from standby which removes performance impacts.